 The film is an homage to the recent trend of “kidnapping” thriller movies over the past few years, such as Prisoners and Kidnap, but it takes most of its influence from the hit film franchise Taken.
 The film even references Taken multiple times throughout.
 However, Game Night is nothing at all like these thrillers.
 Most of those films feature heart-pounding action with incredible and outrageous stunts and while Game Night has its fair share of action, this film relies on its hilarious cast and their gut-busting jokes.

-Often times both comedies and kidnapping movies tend to have extremely thin plots with little or no character development.
+Often times both comedies and kidnapping movies tend to have extremely thin plots with little to no character development.
 Game Night does not suffer from this problem at all.
-Daley and Goldstein have created a multi-layered story using marital issues, sibling rivalries, an incredibly elaborate game night, and a brother getting mixed up in the wrong crowd.
+Daley and Goldstein have created a multi-layered story involving marital issues, sibling rivalries, an incredibly elaborate game night, and a brother getting mixed up in the wrong crowd.
 The film isn’t straightforward at all, consisting of numerous twists throughout that change the characters’ outlook on the game and even of each other.

-Comedy’s juxtaposed with thriller tropes elevates the film to a new level.
+Comedy juxtaposed with thriller tropes elevates the film to a new level.
 Max and Annie’s domestic lives are thrown into a twist when Max’s brother Brooks comes into town and gets them caught up in an international conspiracy.
 They are forced to plan out heists, outrun murderers and most importantly, figure out if any of the conspiracy is actually real.
 Their competitive nature and lack of street knowledge makes for some of the funniest scenes in cinemas in the last few months, if not the last few years.

 It’s clear that Daley and Goldstein knew what kind of film they were planning to make and they set out to make it best they could.
 The film gives unique shots between scenes that make Max and Annie’s world seem like a giant board game, further blurring the lines between what is a game and what isn’t.